-The number one reason for ITSM initiatives failing is ABC (Attitude, Behavior, Culture).
+The number one reason for ITSM initiatives failing is ABC: Attitude, Behaviour, and Culture.
 There is too little attention paid when dealing with creating buy-in, overcoming resistance and empowering people to change within an organisation.
-Many organisations see ITSM improvements as ‘Implementation projects’ and fail to embed CSI (Continual Service Improvement) as a core capability within the culture of the organisation.
+Many organisations see ITSM improvements as ‘implementation projects’ and fail to embed Continual Service Improvement (CSI) as a core capability within the culture of the organisation.